monowai/beancounter/svc-position/README.md

+## Compute Positions

-Micro service to convert [trade transactions](../svc-google-docs/README.md) into a collection of positions.
+Also called Holdings, this service summarises financial attributes across a collection of transactions for an asset Convert [trade transactions](../svc-google-docs/README.md) into a collection of positions.

 ```bash
 curl -H "Content-Type: application/json" \